A quick, vegan recipe for sweet and sour tofu with broccoli and sesame seeds. Serve over any kind of noodles or rice.

-- Rinse and dry the tofu.
-Put the tofu blocks between two layers of kitchen paper and press down with the hand to absorb as much liquid as possible.
+- Place the tofu between two layers of kitchen paper and press down with the hand to absorb as much moisture as possible.
 Repeat the procedure a couple of times with fresh kitchen paper.
-Cut the tofu in 2.5 cm/1 inch cubes and set aside.
+Cut the tofu in 2.5 cm/1-inch cubes and set aside.

-- To make the sauce whisk together the tomato paste, ketchup, soy sauce, rice vinegar, hoisin sauce, chili sauce, sesame oil and sugar.
+- To make the sauce whisk together the tomato paste, ketchup, soy sauce, rice vinegar, hoisin sauce, chili sauce, sesame oil, and sugar.
+Set aside.

-- Finely mince the dried chilies, the garlic cloves and the ginger.
+- Finely mince the dried chilies, the garlic cloves, and the ginger.
 Slice the scallions into thin rings, keeping the white and the green parts separated.
+Set aside.

-- Heat the remaining tablespoon of peanut oil.
-Give the chilies, garlic, ginger and the white scallion parts to the wok and stir fry for half a minute.
-Add the sauce and stir until thickened, about 1 minute.
-Add the tofu and stir to coat.
-Add some salt to taste.
+- Heat the remaining oil.
+Add the chilies, garlic, ginger and the white scallion parts to the wok and stir fry for 30 seconds.

-- Sprinkle the dish with the sesame seeds and the scallion greens and serve with rice.
+- Sprinkle the dish with sesame seeds and the green parts of the scallions.
+Serve immediately.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.